Utilities for Developers¶

 The sklearn.utils.sparsefuncs cython module hosts compiled extensions to efficiently process scipy.sparse data.

-- sparsefuncs.mean_variance_axis0: compute the means and variances along axis 0 of a CSR matrix.
+- sparsefuncs.mean_variance_axis: compute the means and variances along a specified axis of a CSR matrix.
 Used for normalizing the tolerance stopping criterion in sklearn.cluster.k_means_.KMeans.

 - sparsefuncs.inplace_csr_row_normalize_l1 and sparsefuncs.inplace_csr_row_normalize_l2: can be used to normalize individual sparse samples to unit l1 or l2 norm as done in sklearn.preprocessing.Normalizer.